Batman Villain: The Penguin

 Real Life Villain: Rodney Alcala

-What Happened?: Frankly, there’ve been a few serial killers who have adopted the Riddler and Cluemaster’s brilliant strategy -- the most famous of which are Jack the Ripper and the Zodiac Killer, who both sent multiple messages to the police daring them to catch them.
-Unlike their comic book counterparts, Jack and Zodiac were never caught, and they were more “stabby stabby that’s gross” crazy than “oh wow what a wacky dude” crazy.
+Frankly, there’ve been a few serial killers who have adopted the Riddler and Cluemaster’s brilliant strategy – the most famous of which are Jack the Ripper and the Zodiac Killer, who both sent multiple messages to the police daring them to catch them.
+Unlike their comic book counterparts, Jack and Zodiac were never caught, and they were more refined and brutal rather than silly and campy.

 Yes, we’re serious.
 Check out all the “riddles” and “clues” he leaves over the course of this video:

 Now, is it unfair for us to pull some quotes out of context from a TV Show that’s basically a sexual innuendo contest?
-Yes, that’s totally unfair of us.
+Yes, that’s totally unfair.
 We’re being unfair to a convicted child murderer.
 We’ll do our best not to lose any sleep over it.

 Batman Villain: The Mad Hatter